ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 PURPOSE: To induce emotional / psychological responses.
 For example, the feedback of Delta waves may induct drowsiness since these are familiar when in deep sleep.
 Delta Programming is also used for Manchurian Candidates.

-DIRECTED ENERGY WEAPONS DEPLOYED FROM OPERATION CENTERS COOK THE HUMAN BODY AS IF A PIECE OF MEAT IN A MICROWAVE OVEN.
+DIRECTED ENERGY WEAPONS DEPLOYED FROM OPERATION CENTERS COOK THE HUMAN BODY

 This patent is today being used to torture targets covertly.
 It works hand in hand with biometric software after the downloading of the target’s DNA, iris, gait, facial recognition, voice recognition, etc: